kdeldycke/awesome-engineering-team-management/readme.md

 - “My team tracks life impact as a metric (pages outside business hours) and works to drive that down to zero.” ([source](https://twitter.com/dwc/status/962179099606200320)) - Maybe the best indicator of a happy team is how little it is disturbed outside office hours.

+- [6 Signs You’re a Micromanager (And What to Do Instead)](https://unito.io/blog/micromanagement-signs/) - “You're more involved with your employees than ever, yet they seem disgruntled, unhappy, and less productive than usual.
+Your check-ins seem to go unappreciated.
+And no one seems receptive to all of your great feedback on their work.
+What's going on?
+Well, we hate to break it to you, but you might be a micromanager.”

 ### Procrastination

 - [3 tricks to start working despite not feeling like it](https://www.deprocrastination.co/blog/3-tricks-to-start-working-despite-not-feeling-like-it) - “'Screw it, let's do it'; Start sloppy; Start small”.